hwl111/HelloWorld.github.io/README_en.md

 ### Contribution Guidelines

-Developers who wish to contribute can freely create any form of HelloWorld in any programming language.
-Simply place the file in the corresponding language directory.
-If the language is not yet supported, you can create a new directory(It is recommended to create a secondary directory with the folder name consisting of your own nickname plus "HelloWorld" to distinguish it from others' code.).
-File naming is unrestricted, and contributions of additional languages are welcome!
+Developers who want to participate in the creation can freely create HelloWorld programs in any language and in any form.
+They just need to create a folder named "their own nickname_HelloWorld" in the directory corresponding to the language, and put the files into this folder.
+There is no restriction on the file naming.
+For languages not covered, developers can create directories on their own.
+We welcome the addition of more languages!